Smartphones: The Ultimate Time-Snatcher

 But do you know what hasn’t happened since then?
 I haven’t missed my son calling for me because I have been so distracted.
 I haven’t looked up from my phone and thought, “shit, where did all the time go?”.
 Facebook, Instagram, and all the other apps will have to wait.
 I spend more time playing with my kids, talking to my wife, and living in the moment, instead of living behind a screen.

-The goal of this post is not to demean or even to try to get someone to ditch their phone, but simply to make sure we are all mindful of our phone use.
+The goal of this post is not to demean or even to try to get someone to ditch their smartphone and convert to a flip phone, but simply to make sure we are all mindful of our phone use.

 Here are a few possibilities: